avraham/hass_radarr_sonarr_search_by_voice/README.md

 Bonus shell script for removing the last movie added to radarr by this script.

 # Use it by voice with Google Assistant and IFTTT
-- Setup IFTTT integration on Home Assistant.
+ 0º - Setup IFTTT integration on Home Assistant.
 Go to Configuration > integrations > IFTTT.
-It will give you a private IFTTT_WEEBHOOK_ID, save it somewhere.
+It will give you a private IFTTT_WEEBHOOK_ID, save it somewhere this is important.
-- Create an IFTTT applet for each mode.
-You can see an example in the repository at the folder example/ifttt
-- Set a new automation for the ifttt webhook so it can call your script.  see folder example
+ 1º - Go to ifttt.com
+ 2º - create a new applet
+ 3º - click on (if this) -> Google Assistant -> Say a phrase with a text ingredient 4º - What do you want to say?
+Enter: Download the movie $
+      *Note the $(Dollar symbol ) is very important.THIS IS A EXEMPLE OF WHAT YOU MAY SAY TO DOWNLOAD THE MOVIE $* 5º - What do you want the Assistant to say in response?
+Enter: Searching the movie $ *Note the $(Dollar symbol ) is very important.THIS IS A EXEMPLE OF WHAT YOU MAY SAY TO DOWNLOAD THE MOVIE $* 6º - Save!!
+ 7º - Click on (Then That) --> webhoock
+ 8º - Enter the following:

+    URL: the url you copied before 1º
+    Method: Post
+    Content Type: application/json
+    body: { "action": "call_service", "service": "script.download_movie", "movie": "{{TextField}}"}

+    *NOTE the text (TextField should be surrounded by grey spaces) 9º - Save!!